-1 General information
+General information 1

-Yaqeen Saudi Equity Fund (the "Fund") is a fund established under an agreement between Yaqeen Capital ("Fund Manager") and Fund Investors ("Unitholders").
-The Fund's objectives are to achieve long-term capital growth through investing in securities listed on the Saudi exchange that meet Islamic Sharia.
-The Fund is "open-ended" and does not normally distribute any dividends to the Unitholders.
-Instead, all profits collected in the Fund are reinvested and are reflected in the price of the Fund's unit.
+Yageen SAR Murabaha Fund (the "Fund") is a fund established under an agreement between Yageen Capital ("Fund Manager") and Fund Investors ("Unitholders").
+The Fund's objectives are to achieve return and provide liquidity in accordance with capital market rates on the short term and maintain Unitholders' investments.
+The Fund provides to investors investment solutions in accordance with Islamic Shariah to achieve competitive returns from the market from short-term Murabaha investments.
+The Fund is "open-ended" and does not distribute any dividends to the Unitholders.
+Instead, all profits collected in the fund are reinvested and reflected in the price of the Fund's unit.

-The address of the Fund's manager is as follows:
+The address of the Fund Manager is as follows:

-Yaqeen Capital Olaya Street, P.O.
-884 Riyadh 11421 Kingdom of Saudi Arabia
+Yageen Capital Olaya Street, P.O.
+884 Rivadh 11421 Kingdom of Saudi Arabia